Azure/azure-iot-sdk-csharp/iothub/device/devdoc/amqpTransportExceptions.md

 | AmqpSessionUnattachedHandleException | amqp:session:unattached-handle | Yes | SDK will retry |
 | AmqpSessionWindowViolationException | amqp:session:window-violation | Yes | SDK will retry |
 | AmqpUnauthorizedAccessException | amqp:unauthorized-access | No | SDK will throw `UnauthorizedException` with Connection status reason `BAD_CREDENTIAL` |

+* NOTE - For exceptions marked as retryable, the SDK will implement its retry policy internally, and you do not need to take any action.
+For non-retryable exceptions, you can inspect the exception details, and if a reconnection makes sense, you should dispose of the existing `DeviceClient` instance and then initialize a new client (initializing a new `DeviceClient` instance without disposing the previously used instance will cause them to fight for the same connection resources).